Automattic/vip-governance-plugin/README.md

 ### Quick Start

-By default, the plugin uses [this](repo-governance-file-location) `governance-rules.json`.
-We recommend duplicating this file into your [private folder][wpvip-private-dir], and adapting it for your needs.
-In order to use the rules schema for in-editor support, duplicate the `governance-schema.json` into your private folder as well.
+By default, the plugin uses [this][repo-governance-file-location] `governance-rules.json`.
+We recommend duplicating one of the starter rule sets provided [below](#starter-rule-sets), and adapting it for your needs.
+In order to take advantage of the rules schema for in-editor support, use `https://api.wpvip.com/schemas/plugins/governance.json`.

 With this default rule set, all blocks and all features are enabled.
 It is sensible to set your default rule to the settings you want for your least privileged user then add capabilities with role and/or post type-specific rules.